Data-Driven Risk Measurement by SV-GARCH-EVT Model: The Stochastic Volatility Model

 \subsubsection{SV with leverage}

-The basic model with zero correlation between $\varepsilon_t$ and $\eta_t$ also can be extended to allow for a so-called "leverage effect" via correlation between the mean and volatility error terms.
-The new parameter is introduced as $\rho$, indicating correlation between asset's returns and asset's volatility.
-If $\rho$ is negative, then a negative innovation in the levels, $\varepsilon_t$, will be associated with higher contemporaneous and subsequent volatilities \cite{jacquier2004bayesian}. where the correlation matrix of $(\varepsilon_t,\eta_t)$ is espressed as: Thus, Equation \ref{eq:1} now is a special case of Equation \ref{eq:3} with $\rho = 0$.
+The basic model assumes a zero correlation between \(\varepsilon_t\) and \(\eta_t\), which can be extended to include the so-called \textit{leverage effect} by introducing correlation between the mean and volatility error terms.
+This enhancement involves adding a new parameter, \(\rho\), which indicates the correlation between an asset's returns and its volatility.
+A negative \(\rho\) suggests that a negative innovation in returns, \(\varepsilon_t\), is associated with increased contemporaneous and subsequent volatilities~\citep{jacquier2004bayesian}.
+Eq.~\eqref{eq:SV} with a correlation between $\varepsilon_t$ and $\eta_t$ can be expressed as